pkimpel/retro-220/software/BALGOL/README.txt

 Unless otherwise specified, all files are in standard Windows text format, with carriage-return/line-feed delimiters.

+Loadable object decks can be executed by loading them into Card Reader 1, clicking Start on the reader, Clearing the processor on the Control Console, entering 1000 60 0000 into the C register, setting the Execute Toggle, and finally clicking Start on the Control Console.

 BAC-220-Compiled-Object-Dump-Callout.card
     Loadable object deck for a utility that will dump a compiled program